frozzel/React-Native-Hello-World/README.md

 <div>
 <a href=""><img src="https://github.com/frozzel/React-Native-Hello-World/blob/83f9c8c88d8e4ef2ad83318a0ece6fc0dbe0a9f4/assets/images/ReactNativeHubSpot.001.png" align="center" height="" width="100%" ></a></div>

-# React Native Axios Example - HubSpot CRM Integration
+# React Native Expo (Axios, Contacts, Maps, Location Services)

 This [Expo](https://expo.dev) project is a simple React Native application that demonstrates how to connect to an external API using Axios.
 The app is designed to fetch and display contact information from a HubSpot CRM, showcasing the basic functionality of an HTTP GET request in a mobile application environment.
+Additionally, it incorporates functionalities for accessing device contacts and current location tracking using Expo modules.

 ## Features
 - **Axios Integration:** Demonstrates how to use Axios to make API calls from a React Native application.
 - **GET Request:** Fetches contact information from our university's HubSpot CRM server.
 - **Contact Information Display:** The retrieved contact data is displayed within the mobile app's user interface.
+- **Expo Contacts Module:** Access and manage the device's contacts on iOS, allowing you to retrieve detailed contact information or perform actions like creating, updating, or deleting contacts.
+- **Expo Location Module:** Integrates maps and detects the user's current location, enabling real-time location tracking with easy access to geographic coordinates.
-- **Simple & Clean Code:** Ideal for beginners looking to understand the basics of API integration in a mobile setting.
+- **Simple & Clean Code:** Ideal for beginners looking to understand the basics of API integration and device capabilities in a mobile setting.

 ## Usage
 This example serves as a foundational project for those looking to learn how to connect React Native applications to external APIs, particularly for fetching and displaying data.
+Additionally, it provides insights into utilizing Expo modules to interact with device contacts, current location, and native maps enhancing the functionality of mobile applications.